jonquark/amlen/operator/README.md

 ### amlen_v1_amlen.yaml

-Creates 2 HA pair systems using a simple config and certificate
+Creates 2 HA pair systems using a simple config and certificate and deploys LDAP

 ### _v1alpha_amlen.yaml

-Same as amlen_v1_amlen but will use the osdk-test namespace for use in molecule testing
+Used in the osdk-test namespace for use in molecule testing

 ### config.yaml